-If you’ve used Linux for any amount of time, you’ve noticed that one of the most common methods to install third party applications is via a .Deb package.
+If you’ve used Linux for any amount of time, you’ve noticed that one of the most common methods to install third-party applications is via a .Deb package.
 Often times this is the only way to get this software, as the developers can’t be bothered to go through the process of packaging in the dozens of different formats the Linux platform offers.

 Installing via the AUR

 The AUR is the first place to check when looking for software that isn’t officially supported in Arch Linux.
 Always check here first.
-It’s a service that allows anyone to upload a PKGBUILD script, designed to automatically take software from various places, download all of the needed dependencies to run them and compile a native Arch Linux package.
+It’s a service that allows anyone to upload a PKGBUILD script, designed to automatically take software from various places, download some or all of the needed dependencies to run them and compile a native Arch Linux package.

-The other way is by going to the AUR website, using the search bar, and downloading the “snapshot.”
-This is a less automated process, but it’s ultimately worth it, as instead of instantly installing the package, it’ll spit out a native package for later.
-This means if you have a custom repository setup, you can easily place these newly-built packages right in the repo for easy installation.
+Another way of getting unofficial packages is by going to the AUR website, using the search bar, and downloading the “snapshot.”
+This is a less automated process, but it’s worth it if you want more granular control over how packages are made or installed.
+Instead of instantly installing the package, it’ll spit out a native package you can modify for your own purposes.

 Most (if not all) programs that only come in DEB format will be found in the AUR.
 Here’s how to compile one as an Arch package from scratch.

 gitand the base dev packages for Arch installed by typing